For working adults, asthma attacks in the office can be distracting and can prevent productivity. Create an asthma-friendly workplace with these tips.

 Asthma is a respiratory condition that affects roughly 26 million Americans, according to the American College of Allergy, Asthma, and Immunology.
 When exposed to an irritating trigger, the airways constrict making it difficult to breathe and can induce coughing, wheezing, and shortness of breath.
 For some, asthma can be a debilitating condition making everyday tasks difficult to accomplish.
 This includes working adults, who can have a difficult time being productive when asthma gets in the way.
 Follow these tips for creating an asthma-friendly workplace to increase your health and productivity.

-As we’ve discussed in previous posts, asthma action plans for children in schools are an important part in helping students manage their asthma.
+As we’ve discussed in previous posts, asthma action plans for children in schools are an important part of helping students manage their asthma.
 The same goes for adults in the workplace.
 Keeping track of triggers, peak flow readings, and medications helps keep you organized during an attack.
 This may also be useful for others to help during an emergency.
 Each asthma sufferer experiences different triggers and reactions, so it is important to keep your plan unique to you.

 Organizations like the Asthma and Allergy Foundation of America and American Lung Association have downloadable PDF action plans that can be filled out and kept on file.
 Letting others know you have asthma and how they can help is also a necessary way to be asthma-ready in the workplace.